Linda is a seasoned writer and bedrooms authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 If you are trying to recreate this look in your home you’ll be pleased to find a wide selection of paint colors and techniques that mimic the weathered walls of a rustic villa.
 Keep furnishings and accessories to a minimum.
 Tuscan country is a very prudent style.
 Rooms are fairly sparse and limited to essential furniture pieces.

-Furnish a Tuscan country dining room with an antique trestle table, a mix of wood and rush chairs along with a weathered storage hutch.
-Simple accessories like pastoral artwork, Italian pottery, olive baskets and candles add authentic flavor to Tuscan country rooms.
+Furnish a Tuscan country dining room with an antique trestle table, a mix of wood and rush chairs along a weathered storage hutch.
+Simple accessories like pastoral artwork, Italian pottery, olive baskets, and candles add authentic flavor to Tuscan country rooms.

 © 2019 Linda Chechar